DFHack/dfhack/README.rst

 ===================
 An isometric visualizer that runs in a second window.
 This requires working graphics acceleration and at least a dual core CPU (otherwise it will slow down DF).

+All the data resides in the 'stonesense' directory.
+For detailed instructions, see stonesense/README.txt

 Compatible with Windows > XP SP3 and most modern Linux distributions.

-All the data resides in the 'stonesense' directory.

 Older versions, support and extra graphics can be found in the bay12 forum thread: http://www.bay12forums.com/smf/index.php?topic=43260.0